socketry/async-job-adapter-active_job/readme.md

 Please see the [project documentation](https://socketry.github.io/async-job-adapter-active_job/) for more details.

-  - [Getting Started](https://socketry.github.io/async-job-adapter-active_job/guides/getting-started/index) - This guide explains how to get started with the `async-job-active_job-adapter` gem.
+  - [Getting Started](https://socketry.github.io/async-job-adapter-active_job/guides/getting-started/index) - This guide explains how to get started with the `async-job-adapter-active_job` gem.

 ## Contributing